-- Regulations affect more than just those who are regulated; they exist to serve a public need or desire. - Prior to passage of this law, the public was frustrated by our inability to protect dogs and the consumers who bought or adopted them, only to find themselves with high veterinary bills and dogs that were unfit to be pets.
-This led to public calls for action and a legislative response. - We must consider the needs of the general public along with those of regulated parties when we write laws and administrative rules, because that is why we regulate.
+- Regulations affect more than just those who are regulated; they exist to serve a public need or desire. - Prior to passage of Act 90, the public was frustrated by our inability to protect dogs and the consumers who bought or adopted them and ended up with veterinary bills and dogs that were unfit to be pets.
+This led to public calls for action and a legislative response. - We must consider the needs of the general public along with those of regulated parties when we write laws and administrative rules.